artemnikitin/s3-uploader/README.md

 ##### TODO
 1. Uploading whole directory with saving structure of it
+2. Managing additional files details (like permissions, storage class, etc)
-2. Alternative ways to authenticate in AWS
+3. Alternative ways to authenticate in AWS